Wyndham Lewis

 Percy Wyndham Lewis (18 November 1882 – 7 March 1957) was a Canadian-born British writer, painter and critic.
 He was a co-founder of the Vorticist movement in art and edited Blast, the literary magazine of the Vorticists.

-His novels include Tarr (1916–17) and The Human Age trilogy, comprising The Childermass (1928), Monstre Gai (1955) and Malign Fiesta (1955).
-A fourth volume, The Trial of Man, remained unfinished upon his death.
-He wrote two autobiographical volumes: Blasting and Bombardiering (1937) and Rude Assignment: A Narrative of my Career Up-to-Date (1950).
+Lewis is known for his novels Tarr (1918) and The Apes of God (1930), short story collection The Wild Body (1927), and autobiography Blasting and Bombardiering (1937).

 Life and career

 Early life

 Percy Wyndham Lewis was born on 18 November 1882, reputedly on his father's yacht off the Canadian province of Nova Scotia.
 His English mother, Anne Stuart Lewis (née Prickett), and American father, Charles Edward Lewis, separated about 1893.
 His mother subsequently returned to England.
 Lewis was educated in England at Rugby School and then, from 16, the Slade School of Fine Art, University College London, but left for Paris without finishing his course.
 He spent most of the 1900s travelling around Europe and studying art in Paris.
 Whilst there he attended lectures by Henri Bergson on process philosophy.